Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 The input to the segmentation network is a point set $P\in\mathbb{R}^{N \times C}$, where $N$ is the number of points, and $C$ is the dimension of the per-point attributes.
 In our base setting, the attributes are only the $x$, $y$, $z$ coordinates, with the origin at the point cloud's centre of gravity.
 If further useful information is available, e.g., additional sensor readings or forest-specific hand-crafted descriptors~\citep{Wang2020May28Unsupervised}, it can be appended as additional attributes.
 For the presents study, we have explored the point-wise intensity, the return number and the scan angle rank, as given by the FOR-Instance dataset.
-Moreover, we have experimented with manually extracted geometric features derived from the eigenvalues of the local second moment matrix, including their sum, omnivariance, eigenentropy, anisotropy, planarity, linearity, surface variation, sphericity~\citep{Hackel2016FAST} and verticality~\citep{Guinard2017Weakly}.
-For efficiency, the entire point cloud is voxel grid subsampled to thin out overly dense regions and achieve a homogeneous (maximum) point density.
+Moreover, we have experimented with traditional, hand-crafted geometric features derived from the eigenvalues of the local second moment matrix, including their sum, omnivariance, eigenentropy, anisotropy, planarity, linearity, surface variation, sphericity~\citep{Hackel2016FAST} and verticality~\citep{Guinard2017Weakly}, c.f.~Section~\ref{Sec:CodeImplementation}.
+For efficiency, the entire point cloud is voxel grid subsampled to a single, randomly chosen point per voxel, so as to thin out overly dense regions and achieve a homogeneous (maximum) point density.
 The filter voxel size is set to 20$\times$20$\times$20$\,$cm\textsuperscript{3}, respectively 125\,pts/m\textsuperscript{3}.

-Training samples are drawn following a class-balanced random sampling scheme: 3D points are sampled with probability $P_i$ inversely proportional to the square root of the class frequency $N_i$ ($P_i\propto\sqrt{1/N_i}$).
+Training samples are drawn following a class-balanced random sampling scheme: 3D points are sampled with probability $P_i$ inversely proportional to the square root of the class frequency $N_i$ ($P_i\propto\sqrt{1/N_i}$), where the subscript $i$ indicates the five different semantic classes.
 The sampled point defines the axis of a vertical cylinder of fixed radius, and the set of all points within the cylinder forms one training sample.
+In our implementation the radius is set to 8\,m, enough to ensure almost every tree in the FOR-Instance data is contained in a single cylinder (for other biomes this value may have to be adapted).